jeroennoten/Laravel-AdminLTE/README.md

 }
 ```

-And then add to `config/adminlte.php`:
+And then add configuration to the `config/adminlte.php` file:

 ```php
 'filters' => [